delvtech/agent0/docs/html/_sources/autoapi/elfpy/pricing_models/base/index.rst.txt

       ..
           !! processed by numpydoc !!

-   .. py:method:: check_input_assertions(quantity: elfpy.types.Quantity, market_state: elfpy.types.MarketState, fee_percent: float, time_remaining: elfpy.types.StretchedTime)
+   .. py:method:: check_input_assertions(quantity: elfpy.types.Quantity, market_state: elfpy.types.MarketState, time_remaining: elfpy.types.StretchedTime)

       Applies a set of assertions to the input of a trading function.